Vannevelj/vannevel.net/src/pages/articles/2019-06-03---Caching-Azure-DevOps-Artifacts/index.md

 Luckily for us, Microsoft has already released [a task](https://github.com/microsoft/azure-pipelines-artifact-caching-tasks) that can do exactly this.
 In order to get it to work we just need to add a single task.
 Note that you have to put your caching step _before_ the regular restore step.

+You'll need an Artifacts feed to publish the cached archives to.

 ![Pipeline with the cache](./post.PNG)

 The "Key file" is what the task will use to validate your cache and generate a new entry in case the file changed.
 We key on `package.json` rather than `yarn.lock` because there can be dependencies that themselves don't depend on other packages -- in which case those builds wouldn't get cached.
 It does mean we will also invalidate the cache when other changes are made (e.g. the `scripts`) but that is a small price to pay.